Terms of Service

 Whenever possible, if I feel that we need to suspend confidentiality for one of these reasons, I would discuss the matter with you and arrange appropriate support before any action was taken.

-My discussions with my supervisor will remain confidential within the supervision structure, and will be used to support my provision of therapy to you.
+My discussions with my supervisor will remain confidential within our supervisory structure, and will be used to support my provision of therapy to you.

 Data Protection

 All information that you provide to me is kept securely.
 Under exceptional circumstances, certain authorities can request legal access to records.
-I will refuse access unless ordered by a judge.
+I will refuse access unless court-ordered by a judge.

 Minors